 - 1. Using the new paddlewheel shaft, push the old shaft out about 6mm (1/4").
-With pliers, remove the old shaft (Figure 3). - 2.
-Place the new paddlewheel in the cavity with the flat side of the blade facing the same direction as the arrows on the top of the insert. - 3.
-Tap the new shaft into place until the ends are flush with the insert. - 4.
-All the O-rings must be intact and well lubricated to make a watertight seal.
-Install two of the small O-rings.

-- 5. Being sure the O-rings are intact and well lubricated, place the remaining two small O-rings on the long blanking plug. - 6.
-To reinstall the paddlewheel insert, see "Installing" on page 2 and follow steps 8 through 11.
+With pliers, remove the old shaft (Figure 3). - Place the new paddlewheel in the cavity with the flat side of the blade facing the same direction as the arrow on the top of the insert. - Tap the new shaft into place until the ends are flush with the insert. - 4.
+All the O-rings must be intact and well lubricated to form a watertight seal.
+Install two of the small O-rings. - 5.
+Being sure the O-rings are intact and well lubricated, place the remaining two small O-rings are for the long blanking plug. - 6.
+To reinstall the paddlewheel insert, see "Installing" (page 2).
+Follow steps 8 through 10.